ihechikara/ihechikara-blog/src/pages/posts/how-to-use-loops-in-arduino.md

 #### When to Use a `for` Loop

 You should use a `for` loop when you know how many times the loop should run.
-The example used in the `for` loop section is a good example—we knew that the loop will the loop will run ten times based on the variable and condition given.
+The example used in the `for` loop section is a good example—we knew that the loop will run ten times based on the variable and condition given.

 Let's assume that you were given a task to print 1 to 20 in the serial monitor.
 The first thing you'll do is to define your initialization variable and a condition that keeps the variable within the expected range.